 A colour wheel is a circular image split into sectors detailing the relationship between colours.
 These include your primary colours, secondary colours and complementary shades.

 However, it wasn’t always quite so simple.
-It is believed that the first theories surrounding colour were by Greek philosopher, Aristotle.
+It is believed that the first theories surrounding colour were by the Greek philosopher, Aristotle.
 He maintained that the ‘principal’ colours were black and white and that all other colours were derived from one of four elements: air, earth, fire and water.

 Aristotle/Leon Battista Alberti